darrensiegel/elm-chess/README.md

 ## Details

-My original plan was to implement the chess engine as a webservice, which then a client application (written in Elm) would send requests to in order to receive the computer generated moves.
-I figured this would be a good way for me to finally gain some experience with Elm.
-After digging in and building the beginnings of the client, I was enjoying the development enough that I continued and implemented everything in Elm, client-side, eschewing my original plan.
+My original plan was to implement the chess engine server side, which then a client application (written in Elm) would send requests to in order to receive the computer generated moves.
+After digging in and building the beginnings of the client, I was enjoying the development enough that I continued and implemented everything in Elm.

 ### Module `Engine`